 Under the Contractor's License Law (Republic Act No. 4566, as amended by Presidential Decree No. 1746), all construction companies intending to undertake construction activity in the Philippines must secure a contractor's accreditation from the Construction Industry Authority of the Philippines (CIAP).
 The Company filed an application for accreditation with the CIAP on October 27, 2003.
 License No. 31229, which was issued on January 30, 2004.
-Recently the company has obtained its new license from Philippine Contractors Accreditation Board under license no. 41794 dated March 30, 2017.
+Recently the company has obtained its new license from Philippine Contractors Accreditation Board under license no. 41794 valid until June 30, 2019.